 If there is a study you would like to take part in, you should talk to your physician or the research study coordinators about whether you may be eligible to participate.
 You should make sure you ask all the questions you may have about the study.
 The study team will make sure that they have answered all your questions, and that you are clear about what participation involves before you give your written agreement to take part, by signing the informed consent form.

-Is the Study Right for You?
+- Is the Study Right for You?

-What Is an Informed Consent Form?
+- What Is an Informed Consent Form?

 Regulations require that you be given comprehensive information about the study to help you decide whether or not you would like to take part.
 The Informed Consent Form contains a lot of detail about the study and most everything you need to know about your participation.
-Your study team will make sure you have time to carefully review this information and that you have an opportunity to share it with whom you feel appropriate.
+Your study team will make sure you have time to review this information carefully and that you have an opportunity to share it with whom you feel appropriate.

-Why Participate in Medical Research Studies?
+- Why Participate in Clinical Trials?

-Participants in research studies can play a more active role in their own health care and gain access to new treatments before they are widely available, and help others by contributing to medical research.
+Participants in research studies can play a more active role in their own healthcare and gain access to new treatments before they are widely available, and help others by contributing to medical research.
 There is a real need to develop new treatments for many people who do not get adequate relief or results from the current treatments.
 You could contribute to the development of a new medication which may help you and others like you.
 ALL medications that are currently available by prescription underwent clinical trials prior to their FDA approval.